 Take spring floods into consideration

 Seasonal snowmelt brings regular floods to select parts of Idaho every April and May.
 If you live near the Snake River or in the Kootenai River Valley, you probably know what we’re talking about.
 The Southeast and North Central portions of the state have also been known to suffer flash floods on occasion.

 Unfortunately, due to the costly nature of flood insurance claims, your traditional homeowners policy doesn’t protect against this type of damage.
 If you want this coverage, you’ll have to purchase a separate flood insurance policy from the National Flood Insurance Program (NFIP).
 This government-led program offers flood insurance nationwide through a network of independent agents.
 When you’re looking for a new homeowners policy, ask your agent if they offer flood insurance as well.

 The average flood insurance policy is $700 per year, though your premium will vary depending on the flood risk in your area.
 There is a separate deductible for this.
 They start at $1,000 and go as high as $10,000.
 Choose the amount that you’re most comfortable paying, but keep in mind that the higher your deductible, the lower your premium will be.

 You don’t have to purchase special insurance coverage for wildfires.
 It is one of the standard perils every HO-3 policy protects against.
-But given the destructive nature, it’s crucial if you live near a wildfire-prone area to make sure you insure for 100 percent of your home's value.
+But given the destructive nature, it’s crucial if you live near a wildfire-prone area to make sure you insure for 100% of your home's value.

-You should also take steps to prevent your home from wildfire damage during dry seasons.
-Clear vegetation and debris around your home, steps to prevent keep your yards well groomed, and make sure you know emergency procedures.
+You should also take steps to protect your home from wildfire damage during dry seasons.
+Clear vegetation and debris around your home, keep your yard well-groomed, and make sure you’re familiar with emergency procedures.
 If you have any questions about wildfires or how they affect your homeowners insurance, reach out to the Idaho Department of Natural Resources or the Department of Insurance for more information.